-It was important to the speaker’s uncle to, when telling the story, lead up to the main brutal action.
-These initial details that speak on the kinds of flowers (“bougainvillea”) that grow there and the “dry and dusty ground” on which the mermaid died.
+It was important to the speaker’s uncle too when telling the story, leading up to the main brutal action.
+These initial details speak on the kinds of flowers (“bougainvillea”) that grow there and the “dry and dusty ground” on which the mermaid died.
 Additionally, there is the fact that the reader is aware that the events occurred in Italy, more precisely Sicily.
 It is easier to envision the surrounding buildings.
-These elements of the first five lines set the scene for the slaughter of the mermaid and helps one imagine what it was really like there.
+These elements of the first five lines set the scene for the slaughter of the mermaid and help one imagine what it was really like there.

-The second stanza of ‘Giuseppe’ the speaker gives a few more details, relayed to him by his grandfather.
-Her death was brutal, and made to seem even more so by the information provided about her.
+In the second stanza of ‘Giuseppe’, the speaker gives a few more details, relayed to him by his grandfather.
+Her death was brutal and made to seem even more so by the information provided about her.
 The mermaid, who the speaker refers to as “She” and “it” was unable to speak.
 She had never learned, or more likely, no one had ever taught her.

-Those who saw her, believed that “she was simple.”
+Those who saw her believed that “she was simple.”
 The speaker adds onto this line, that he, or perhaps the grandfather, was not convinced by this.
-Other said she was simple.
+Others said she was simple.
 This perception made it all the easier for the “the priest” and “certain others,” as mentioned in the first stanza, to hold her down while ”her throat was cut.”

 The “butcher” of this woman only gets worse in the third stanza.
 After she is dead they “took a ripe golden roe from her side”.
 “Roe” is an internal egg mass of fish and other marine animals.
 They speak to another life present within the woman’s body, but as “the doctor said,

 this was proof she was just a fish

 and anyway an egg is not a child,